celery/celery/docs/getting-started/intro.rst

 What do I need?
 ===============

+.. sidebar:: Version Requirements
+    :subtitle: Celery version 2.6 runs on

+    - Python ❨2.5, 2.6, 2.7, 3.2, 3.3❩
+    - PyPy ❨1.8, 1.9❩
+    - Jython ❨2.5, 2.7❩.

+    This is the last version to support Python 2.5, and from the next version Python 2.6 or newer is required.
+    The last version to support Python 2.4 was Celery series 2.2.

 *Celery* requires a message broker to send and receive messages, but this term has been stretched to include everything from financial-grade messaging systems to your fridge.